 Africa also needs to prepare for the eventual availability of a vaccine against the novel coronavirus.
-There are currently more than 220 projects under way globally to develop an effective vaccine, 16 of which have entered clinical trials, and hope is growing for a breakthrough.
+In 2020 there were more than 220 projects under way globally to develop an effective vaccine, 16 of which had entered clinical trials, and hope is growing for a breakthrough.
+[62]